-Evora is one of the finest tourist destinations of central Portugal.
-It is a delightful city that exudes Portuguese charm and boasts a vast array of fascinating tourist attractions.
+Evora is one of the finest tourist destinations in central Portugal.
+It is a delightful city, that combines Portuguese charm with a varied selection of fascinating historical sights.

 Evora is surrounded by the Alentejo, a region of sun-baked olive groves, fortified towns and traditional villages, all of which are a joy to explore from Evora.
-Evora and the Alentejo offer a truly unique Portuguese experience, with a distinctive heritage, delicious regional cuisines and an infectious unhurried pace of life, a consequence of the sweltering hot summer months.
+The Alentejo region offers a truly unique Portuguese experience, with a distinctive heritage and an unhurried pace of life, a consequence of the sweltering hot summer months.

-Evora may not be as famous or instantly recognisable as other larger Portuguese cities, but it should be high on your list of places to visit while in Portugal.
+Evora may not be as famous as other larger Portuguese cities, but it should be high on your list of places to visit while in Portugal.

 Tour sights; 1) Praça do Giraldo 2) Igreja de Santo Antão 3) Catedral de Évora 4) Evora museum 5) Roman Temple 6) Evora university 7) Igreja do Carmo 8) Igreja da Graça 9) Igreja de São Francisco 10) Capela dos Ossos (bone Chapel) 11) Ruínas Fingidas 12) Palácio de Dom Manuel (Royal Palace) 13) Câmara Municipal (city hall) 14) Arco Romano 15) Beginning of the aqueduct 16) Arches of the aqueduct

-Warning: Many of the tourist attractions managed by the city council shut for a two-hour lunch.
+Warning: Many of the tourist attractions are managed by the city council and shut for a two-hour lunch.

-If you have the time, Evora is the ideal place to slow travel and experience authentic Portugal.
-The surround region is also popular for rural tourism, yoga retreats or to unwind from stressful lives.
+If you have the time, Evora is the ideal place to slow down the pace of travel and experience authentic Portugal.
+The surrounding region is also offers rural tours, yoga retreats and the chance to truly unwind.

-Further days could explore the Alentejo region, with day trips to the marble towns of Estremoz, Vila Viçosa and Borba, and the fortified town of Elvas.
+A longer stay in Evora will allow much more exploration of the Alentejo region, including day trips to marble towns of Estremoz, Vila Viçosa and Borba, and the fortified town of Elvas.
 Elvas has unique star-shaped defences and forts, which were constructed from centuries of border fighting against Spain, and is a fascinating tourist destination.

 The map below shows the location of hotels and rental rooms in Evora, and by altering the date to your holiday, the map will display current prices:

-There are three historical monuments that could be considered as the main tourist attractions of Evora; they are the Sé Cathedral, the Roman Templo de Diana and the Aqueduto de Água de Prata.
-Most visitors to Evora will also want to see the Bone Chapel…..
+There are three must-see historical monuments in Evora; they are the Sé Cathedral, the Roman Templo de Diana and the Aqueduto de Água de Prata.
+Most visitors to Evora will also want to see the Bone Chapel.

 The Aqueduto de Agua de Prata